 SCF provides many services to the students, staff and faculty at Oregon State University.
 The following are some of the services we provide.

-The purpose of the following policy is to establish a basis for people who need to schedule and/or use these facilities: Kidder 028, Kidder 033, Milne 201, Education 126, Weniger 222, and Milne 130.
+The following policies apply to scheduling and/or use of these facilities: Kidder 028, Kidder 033, Milne 201 and Milne 130.
 Exceptions to this policy should be addressed to the Facility Coordinator.

 Less than 25 Stations: $35/hour

 25 or More Stations: $45/hour

 The following Discounts apply:

 Software Installation: $40/hour